Snowflake-Labs/terraform-provider-snowflake/docs/data-sources/row_access_policies.md

 ### Required

 - `database` (String) The database from which to return the schemas from.
-- `schema` (String) The schema from which to return the row access policyfrom.
+- `schema` (String) The schema from which to return the row access policy from.

 ### Read-Only